By Roy Burner - Minister of the Gospel

 Allowing the clutter of life; of a sinful nature, can lead one towards an unwanted path beyond the scope of a God-fearing life.
 God's Word reveals: If after having escaped the pollutions of the world through the knowledge of the Lord and Savior Jesus Christ, and are again entangled therein, and overcome, the latter end is worse with them than the beginning (2 Peter 2:20).

-If ungodliness enters into the life of a believer it becomes a hinderance to their servitude to the Lord.
+If ungodliness enters into the life of a believer it becomes a hindrance in one's servitude to the Lord.
 Forgiveness can play into the picture; to the repentant in heart, but one's former status, of being useful in godly roles in life, could be hampered.
 Many great evangelists have fell prey to the devil's devices to take them from their former greatness in God; forgiven but of a lesser role, became man is not as forgiving as God.

 We are seeing the characteristics of the last days spoken of by apostle Paul: Men shall be lovers of their own selves, covetous, boasters, proud, blasphemers, despisers of those that are good; lovers of pleasures more than lovers of God; having a form of godliness but denying the power thereof, of such turn away (2 Timothy 3:1-5).

-The clutter of life; if allowed to manifest itself, will give way to these ungodly characteristics that Paul made known through the Holy Scriptures.
+The clutter of life; if allowed to manifest itself, will give way to these ungodly characteristics that Paul spelled out.
 Such will not happen if one stays tuned into "What Thus saith the Lord" by men of God who proclaim the Unadulterated (or pure) Word of God, under the anointing of God's Spirit.

 The apostle Paul informed Timothy, a young evangelist, that a time will come when they will not endure sound doctrine; but after their own lusts shall heap to themselves teachers having itching ears; and shall turn away their ears from the truth.
 But watch in all things, make full proof of your ministry (2 Timothy 4:3-5).